 Bank and attorney responsibilities

-The issue in this case was whether or not the attorneys representing the bank had properly performed their duties in researching and perfecting the lender’s security interest in collateral that supported sizable loans to a borrower.
+Issue: whether attorneys representing the bank had properly performed their duties in properly researching and perfecting the lender’s security interest in collateral that supported loans to a borrower.

 Commercial bank loan structure

-The issue in this case was whether or not intercompany loans contained preferential terms that would have been available from a disinterested third-party commercial lender or investment banker.
+Issue: whether intercompany loans contained preferential terms that would have been available from a disinterested third-party commercial lender or investment banker.

 Lead bank responsibilities in a syndicated credit

-The issue in this case was whether or not the lead bank properly performed its fiduciary responsibilities by 1) acting prudently in disclosing information to one or more participating banks, and 2) allocating the borrower’s loan payments to lenders in a proper manner.
+Issue: whether the lead bank properly performed its fiduciary responsibilities by 1) acting prudently in disclosing information to one or more participating banks, and 2) allocating the borrower’s loan payments to lenders in a proper manner.

-The issue in this case was whether or not the bank, in accepting certain non-negotiable collateral, utilized proper practices to safeguard the collateral while in its possession before returning it to the borrower.
+Issue: whether the bank, in accepting certain non-negotiable collateral, utilized proper practices to safeguard the collateral while in its possession before returning it to the borrower.

 Application of residential mortgage payments

-The issue in this case was whether or not the mortgage servicer acted properly and consistently in its 1) default notification, 2) decisioning on accepting/rejecting payments after default, and 3) application of payment proceeds on the borrowers’ obligation to the lender.
+Issue: whether the mortgage servicer acted properly and consistently in its 1) default notification, 2) decisioning on accepting/rejecting payments after default, and 3) application of payment proceeds on the borrowers’ obligation to the lender.

 Loan terms on credit extended by a non-traditional lender

-The issue in this case was whether or not underwriting standards were appropriate when credit was not available from traditional banks due to difficulty in determining underlying collateral value and uncertainty in projecting cash flow within a reasonable time period.
+Issue: whether lending standards were appropriate when credit was not available from traditional banks due to difficulty in determining underlying collateral value and uncertainty in projecting cash flow within a reasonable time period.